Want to start something big?

 - Applications are reviewed and screened to ensure minimum requirements are met.
 This includes, but is not limited to: Australian working rights and work history.

 - Candidates that meet this criteria, are progressed to the next stage of online skills based assessments which should be completed within 5 days.

 - Following a successful assessment, candidates will be invited to attend a face to face or virtual Engagement Centre where candidates will participate in a group presentation, Q & A session, a group activity and individual behavioural based interviews with a BHP representative.

 - After an Engagement Centre, candidates may be requested to complete Pre-Employment Checks.

-Candidates that successfully complete the pre-employment checks will then progress to a talent pool and will be considered for upcoming opportunities with Operations Services.
+Candidates that successfully complete the pre-employment checks will then progress to a talent pool and will be considered for upcoming opportunities with the program

 Any insights on what to expect in the application process and how to prepare?

 1. Check that you have current documentation to show you have Australian working rights ready to go.